The words of the host to the company

 A British book was fetched, one containing the gospels, and upon this tome the knight swore that Constance was guilty.
 Instantly, a hand mysteriously appeared and struck him on the back of the neck.
-He fell like a stone and both his eyes popped out of their sockets!
+He fell like a stone as both his eyes popped out of their sockets!
 Then a voice was heard.
 'You have slandered an innocent daughter of Holy Church in the presence of the Almighty!
 And yet, I shall do no more to you.'

 Everybody was astounded at this.
 They all stood transfixed, rooted to the spot.
-And to conclude; as a result of this miracle and through the mediation of Constance herself, the King and many others were converted to Christianity.
-By the judgement of the King this false knight was executed for his lies, and yet Constance found it in her heart to pity him.
+And to conclude; as a result of this miracle and through the mediation of Constance herself, the king and many others were converted to Christianity.
+By the judgement of the king this false knight was executed for his lies, and yet Constance found it in her heart to pity him.
 And soon afterwards Christ caused Alla and Constance to marry.

-But who might we suspect of displeasure at this marriage but Donegild, the King's mother!
+But who might we suspect of displeasure at this marriage but Donegild, the king's mother!
 She thought her heart would break in two!
 She thought it an offence that her son should take such a strange woman to be his wife.
 But I have no interest in the chaff and the straw of a tale; what can I say about the majesty of the wedding – that between Constance and King Alla.
 They ate, they drank, they danced and sang and made merry, and then they went to bed, as was proper; for although wives are holy things, they must lie patiently at night and take willingly such necessities as are pleasing to those who have exchanged rings with them, and lay holiness aside for a little while.

 The time arrived and she gave birth to a little boy.
-They called him Maurice at the font, and the constable drew up a letter informing the King of this happy event, and gave it to a messenger.
+They called him Maurice at the font, and the constable drew up a letter informing the king of this happy event, and gave it to a messenger.

 This messenger thought it might be advantageous for him to visit Donegild's castle first.

 'Madam,' he said, in his language, 'you may be happy and joyful and thank God a hundred thousand times!
 My lady has given birth to a healthy little boy.
-Here are the letters given to me to take quickly to the King.
+Here are the letters given to me to take quickly to the king.
 If you have anything to send to your son, I am your servant, night and day.'

 'I have nothing to send at the moment,' replied Donegild.
 'But please rest here for the night and I will speak to you again in the morning.'

-The King was distraught when he read this letter, but told nobody and replied: 'A welcome to whatever Christ may send!
+The king was distraught when he read this letter, but told nobody and replied: 'A welcome to whatever Christ may send.
 I, who am now aware of his teaching, wish only to receive what He sees fit to give.
 Keep safe this child, whatever he looks like, and my wife also, until I return.
 Christ, as he pleases, may send me a more agreeable heir in the fullness of time.'

-The King sealed this letter, weeping inwardly, and gave it to the messenger to take back with him.
+The king sealed this letter, weeping inwardly, and gave it to the messenger to take back with him.
 There is no more to say.

 Oh, messenger!
 Your breath reeks of alcohol once more and you cannot even keep your balance, let alone your secrets!
 Your mind is lost, you jabber like a jay!
 And Oh, Donegild!
 I have insufficient English to do justice to your wickedness.
 Though your body walks this Earth, your spirit is in hell!
 The letters have been stolen, every one, and counterfeits substituted in their place.
-They read: 'The King commands his constable, who shall be hanged if these orders are not carried out, that he shall in no way suffer Constance to remain in the kingdom for more than another three days.
+They read: 'The king commands his constable, who shall be hanged if these orders are not carried out, that he shall in no way suffer Constance to remain in the kingdom for more than another three days.
 She must be placed in the boat in which she was first found, she and her young son, pushed from the land and told never to return.'

 Oh Constance!
 Well may your dreams be full of anxiety and your spirit fearful.

-'Lord Christ!' exclaimed the constable when he read the King's reply.
+'Lord Christ!' exclaimed the constable when he read the king's reply.
 'Alas!
 Almighty God, as all things happen through your will, how is it that you allow the unjust death of innocents and suffer the wicked to prosper?'

 Young and old wept when they heard what was contained in this letter.
 'Alas, Constance!' cried the constable.
 'I must be your persecutor or die a shameful death myself!'
 And Constance, on the fourth day, went, with her face drained of blood, towards her boat.
-But notwithstanding, she accepted the will of Christ with good spirit and, kneeling upon the sand, said: 'Lord, whatever you wish for me I shall always welcome.
+Notwithstanding, she accepted the will of Christ with good spirit and, kneeling upon the sand, said: 'Lord, whatever you wish for me I shall always welcome.
 He who protected me on the land shall look after me upon the salt sea, although it is not given to me to know how.'